ANV

 On recent products, it was found that the command streamer is showing as performance bottleneck, because it cannot dispatch draw calls fast enough to keep the 3D pipeline busy.

-In Anv this implemented by using a side batch buffer.
-When Anv encounters the first indirect draws, it generates a jump into the side batch, the side batch contains a draw call using a generation shader for each indirect draw.
+By generating instructions directly into the command stream using a side batch buffer.
+When ANV encounters the first indirect draws, it generates a jump into the side batch, the side batch contains a draw call using a generation shader for each indirect draw.
 We keep adding on more generation draws into the batch until we have to stop due to command buffer end, secondary command buffer calls or a barrier containing the access flag VK_ACCESS_INDIRECT_COMMAND_READ_BIT.
 The side batch buffer jump back right after the instruction where it was called.
+Here is a high level diagram showing how the generation batch buffer writes in the main command buffer :